Parthian Empire: Expansion and consolidation

 Drachma of Mithridates II (r. c.
 124–91 BC).
 Reverse side: seated archer carrying a bow; inscription reading "of the King of Kings Arsaces the Renowned/Manifest Philhellene."

 While the Parthians regained the territories lost in the west, another threat arose in the east.
 In 177–176 BC the nomadic confederation of the Xiongnu dislodged the nomadic Yuezhi from their homelands in what is now Gansu province in Northwest China; the Yuezhi then migrated west into Bactria and displaced the Saka (Scythian) tribes.
 The Saka were forced to move further west, where they invaded the Parthian Empire's northeastern borders.
 Mithridates I was thus forced to retire to Hyrcania after his conquest of Mesopotamia.

 Some of the Saka were enlisted in Phraates' forces against Antiochus.
 However, they arrived too late to engage in the conflict.
 When Phraates refused to pay their wages, the Saka revolted, which he tried to put down with the aid of former Seleucid soldiers, yet they too abandoned Phraates and joined sides with the Saka.
 Phraates II marched against this combined force, but he was killed in battle.
-The Roman historian Justin reports that his successor Artabanus I (r. c.
+The Roman historian Justin reports that his harvp Artabanus I (r. c.
 128–124 BC) shared a similar fate fighting nomads in the east.
 He claims Artabanus was killed by the Tokhari (identified as the Yuezhi), although Bivar believes Justin conflated them with the Saka.
 Mithridates II (r. c.
 124–91 BC) later recovered the lands lost to the Saka in Sakastan.

 Han dynasty Chinese silk from Mawangdui, 2nd century BC.
 Silk from China was perhaps the most lucrative luxury item the Parthians traded at the western end of the Silk Road.

 Following the Seleucid withdrawal from Mesopotamia, the Parthian governor of Babylonia, Himerus, was ordered by the Arsacid court to conquer Characene, then ruled by Hyspaosines from Charax Spasinu.
 When this failed, Hyspaosines invaded Babylonia in 127 BC and occupied Seleucia.
 Yet by 122 BC, Mithridates II forced Hyspaosines out of Babylonia and made the kings of Characene vassals under Parthian suzerainty.
 After Mithridates II extended Parthian control further west, occupying Dura-Europos in 113 BC, he became embroiled in a conflict with the Kingdom of Armenia.
 His forces defeated and deposed Artavasdes I of Armenia in 97 BC, taking his son Tigranes hostage, who would later become Tigranes II "the Great" of Armenia (r. c.
 95–55 BC).